Ph.D. Students

 Priscilla Aybar

 Priscilla is a Ph.D. student and Graduate Research Assistant in the International Crime and Justice Program at FIU.
 She holds a BA in International Criminal Justice with a double minor in Political Science & Criminology from John Jay College of Criminal Justice and a MA in Strategic Communication from Seton Hall University.
-Her professional experience includes corporate and political digital advertising.
-She led the first digital anti-fraud initiative for her party’s congressional campaign committee across 40+ congressional districts during the 2020 midterm election cycle.
 Her research interests include Cyber Organized Crime and National Security.

 Email: Payba001@fiu.edu